Detailed Explanation – Test Case Template

 4. Enter invalid User Name and invalid Password

 Let’s discuss the main fields of a test case:

-PROJECT NAME: Name of the project the test cases belongs to
+PROJECT NAME: Name of the project the test cases belong to

-MODULE NAME: Name of the module the test cases belongs to
+MODULE NAME: Name of the module the test cases belong to

 REFERENCE DOCUMENT: Mention the path of the reference documents (if any such as Requirement Document, Test Plan, Test Scenarios etc.,)

 CREATED BY: Name of the Tester who created the test cases